lunatech-labs/lunatech-labs.github.com/training/_posts/2013-01-01-play-2-training.md

 ## Course details

 **Price**
-€1450 per attendee for 2 days (discounted to €800 for the May 2013 course, group discounts available).
+€1450 per attendee for 2 days (group discounts available).

 **Location**
 On-site, or at our location in Rotterdam, the Netherlands.